We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - rheumatoid arthritis

 These are just some of the signs of abnormal fingernails.
-Having any of these signs is not proof of any medical condition.
-You will need to visit your doctor to determine if your condition is serious.
+Having any of these signs isn’t proof of any medical condition.
+You’ll need to visit your doctor to determine if your condition is serious.
 In many cases, proper care of your nails is enough to correct their appearance.

 If you have a problem with brittle or weak nails, keep them short to avoid breakage.
 Use lotion on your nails and cuticles to keep the nail and nail beds moisturized.